What is an "Inbound" Exchange Student?

 You must make travel arrangements from your homeland directly to the Sacramento International Airport and have an unrestricted, open ticket allowing travel home at any time should that become necessary.
 If an unrestricted ticket is not available, then the fee for changing your ticket must be low to no cost, or approximately $100 to $200.

-Because this is a cultural and educational exchange and you are acting as an ambassador from your country, we have found that visits by family during the exchange year disrupt the process.
-Therefore, visitation by parents or family are highly discouraged.
+Because this is a cultural and educational exchange and you are acting as an ambassador from your country, we have found that visits by family during the exchange year are disruptive to the student's adjustment to the new culture.
+Therefore, visitation by parents or family is highly discouraged.
 We have found that prior exchange students find it to be a more enjoyable and rewarding experience when they choose to travel back to their host country one to two years after their exchange year.
 If a student travels with their natural family during the exchange, they are still under the Rotary program and must follow all local travel rules.
-In all cases, visits from friends or family will not be permitted in the first two months or the last two months of your exchange.
+In all cases, visits from friends or family will not be permitted before January 1st or after May 1st.

 Mandatory Inbound Orientations and Events